viamin/nativeson/README.md

   If you need to query the database and then do complex postprocessing of the data in Ruby, then Nativeson may not fit your needs.
 * We compared performance with/without the ActiveRecord database query stage.
-We believe this stage should be included in any decision to use one or another of these gems, because in real world use, the cycle time will usually include it.
+We believe this stage should be included in any decision to use one or another of these gems, because in real world use, the lifecycle will usually include it.

 The fastest result for each row is shown in bold in the table below.
 Note that, like in Panko's own published benchmark results, Panko's speedup relative to ActiveModel::Serializer is partly obscured in real-world usage by the large fraction of time spent just querying the database and constructing ActiveRecord object instances; Nativeson sidesteps that work entirely, calling upon the database's native JSON generation functions to produce a JSON string directly.